plerup/makeEspArduino/README.md

 Use the rule **upload_fs** to generate a file system image and upload it to the ESP.

 All the settings for the file system are taken from the selected board's configuration.

+#### Flash I/O operations

+The makefile has rules for dumping and restoring the whole flash memory contents to and from a file.
+This can be convenient for saving a specific state or software for which no source code is available.

+This functionality is achieved by using "esptool.py".
+This tool is not part of ESP8266/Arduino and subsequently must be installed separately from: https://github.com/espressif/esptool

+The rules are named **dump_flash** and **restore_flash**.
+The name of the output/input file is controlled by the variable **FLASH_FILE**.
+The default value for this is "esp_flash.bin".
+All required parameters for the operations are taken from the variables mentioned above for flash size, serial port and speed etc.

+Example:

+    espmake dump_flash FLASH_FILE=my_flash.bin

 #### Additional control options